gohugoio/hugoDocs/content/en/functions/format.md

 Spelled-out cardinal numbers (e.g. "one", "two", and "three") are not currently supported.

-Ordinal abbreviations (i.e., with shorted suffixes like "1st", "2nd", and "3rd") are not currently directly supported.
-By using `{{.Date.Format "Jan 2nd 2006"}}`, Hugo assumes you want to append `nd` as a string to the day of the month.
-However, you can use the `humanize` function to create something like this:
+Use the [`humanize`](/functions/humanize) function to render the day of the month as an ordinal number:

 ```
 {{ humanize .Date.Day }} of {{ .Date.Format "January 2006" }}